-For example, a first user may download a droplet-enabled 35 banner ad from a web site onto their desktop.
-The dropletenabled banner ad may include, for example, an application for conducting an informational survey (e.g., a marketing survey) of importance to the sponsoring entity of the web site.
-In exchange for completing the survey, the sponsoring entity may offer a discounted price on some of its merchandise available for purchase on the web site.
+For example, a first user may download a droplet-enabled banner ad from a web site onto their desktop.
+The droplet- 20 client/server system 600 configured and operating in accorenabled banner ad may include, for example, an application for conducting an informational survey (e.g., a marketing survey) of importance to the sponsoring entity of the web site.
+In exchange for completing the survey, the sponsoring entity may offer a discounted price on some of its merchandise 25 available for purchase on the web site.
 The first user considers the discounted price an attractive offer and, therefore, wishes to pass the offer onto associates.
-In accorincludes the droplet-enabled banner ad, the dropletTM and the link to the remotely stored application and/or information supporting the survey (droplet-enabled survey application and/or information).
+In accordance with the present invention, a message is created that includes the droplet-enabled banner ad, the dropletTM and the link to the 30remotely stored application and/or information supporting the survey (droplet-enabled survey application and/or information).
 The message is transmitted to associates of the first user.
-Depending on capabilities of the 50 associates, or more precisely, on the client computers used by the associates, the droplet-enabled survey application and/or information may be immediately accessed and utilized by the associates.
+Depending on capabilities of the associates, or more precisely, on the client computers used by the associates, the 35 droplet-enabled survey application and/or information may be immediately accessed and utilized by the associates.

-In the present invention, the system 10 includes at least 55 one of three possible strategies for transmitting and running applications on the associate's client computers, hereinafter referred to as a recipient computer.
-In a preferred embodiment, each of the three strategies is included within, for example, a message transmitting the link and, depending on the capabilities of the recipient computer, one of the three strategies may be employed to successfully receive the application.
+In the present invention, the system 10 includes at least one of three possible strategies for transmitting and running applications on the associate's client computers, hereinafter 40 referred to as a recipient computer.
+In a preferred embodiment, each of the three strategies is included within, for example, a message transmitting the link and, depending on the capabilities of the recipient computer, one of the three strategies may be employed to successfully receive the appli- 45 cation.

 Firstly, the transmitting message (e.g., email message) may include a droplet-enabled application and/or information in a file format as an attachment.
-If the recipient computer is droplet-enabled, i.e., operating in a similar way as client computer 20 wherein the droplet presentation client 25 is locally installed, then the attachment appears as a known file type and the recipient may open the dropletenabled application and/or information file immediately.
-Once opened, the link to the droplet-enabled survey application may be downloaded (e.g., dragged and dropped) on the recipient computer.
+If the recipient computer is droplet-enabled, i.e., operating in a similar way as client 50 computer 20 wherein the droplet presentation client 25 is locally installed, then the attachment appears as a known file type and the recipient may open the droplet-enabled application and/or information file immediately.
+Once opened, the link to the droplet-enabled survey application may be down- 55 loaded (e.g., dragged and dropped) on the recipient computer.
 As a result, the file attachment is copied onto a desktop or other location on the recipient computer (e.g., the "start" menu).
-Once downloaded, the look and feel.
-The customization and/or the ability to choose 10 link (e.g., graphical representation 320 of the link) may be selected to initiate the communication connection 54 to the application server 40 so that the droplet-enabled survey application and/or information may be executed and/or retrieved as discussed above.
+Once downloaded, the link (e.g., graphical representation 320 of the link) may be selected to initiate the commu- 60 nication connection 54 to the application server 40 so that the droplet-enabled survey application and/or information may be executed and/or retrieved as discussed above.

-In a second, exemplary implementation where the recipient computer is not droplet-enabled, the droplet-enabled survey application and/or information may be transmitted between parties by transmitting a message (e.g., an. email message) containing a hypertext link to a web page.
+In a second, exemplary implementation where the recipient computer is not droplet-enabled, the droplet-enabled survey application and/or information may be transmitted between parties by transmitting a message (e.g., an email message)

+containing a hypertext link to a web page.
 The web page includes a link for launching a web browser and for guiding the user through the process of droplet-enabling the recipient computer.
 That is, the web browser receives instructions for downloading the droplet presentation client 25 and links to the droplet-enabled survey applications and/or information.